 Requirements for Non-Clinical Independent Practice in Idaho

-Bachelor's or master's level social workers who want authorization for private practice must complete 3,000 hours of supervised work experience.
+Bachelor's or master's level social workers who want authorization for independent practice must complete 3,000 hours of supervised work experience.
 They must work under the guidance of a licensed social worker who is authorized for independent practice.
-This individual will be responsible for filling out supervision reports at six month intervals.
 LBSWs may be supervised by an independent LBSW; LMSWs must be supervised by social workers with credentialing at at least the master's level.

 LCSW Requirements in Idaho

-In order to get clinical level licensing, a master social worker must have experience performing clinical services at a mental health facility.
+In order to get clinical level licensing, a master social worker must have experience performing clinical services.

 The clinical social work candidate has, quantitatively, the same requirement as others who are vying for independent status: 3,000 hours.
 However, the experience is quantitatively different.
 1,750 hours must involve direct client contact in clinical social work.
 The remaining 1,250 hours should be in assessment, diagnosis, and other areas as appropriate.